Decision Review Process

-We aim to deliver a high-quality complaints handling service, which considers and determines complaints thoroughly, but proportionately, and explains decisions clearly.
-We recognise that complainants may be unhappy about the decision we have made and feel that we have not properly considered their complaint or have made a mistake.
+We aim to deliver a high-quality complaints handling service, which considers complaints thoroughly but proportionately, and explains decisions clearly.
+We recognise that sometimes people making a complaint may be unhappy about the decision we have made.
+They may feel we have not properly considered their complaint or have made a mistake.

-We have a process in place through which, under certain circumstances, you can ask for a decision we have made on your complaint to be reviewed.
-This process is managed by the Lead Review Officer.
-They are not involved in our day-to-day handling of cases and can act as an impartial, fresh pair of eyes to look at your concerns about our decision.
+We have a process in place where, under certain circumstances, you can ask for a decision we have made on a complaint to be reviewed.
+This factsheet tells you about that.

 What this process covers

-The review process will look at our decision on your complaint.
+The review process can look at how we reached our decision on your complaint.
 It will not re-assess your complaint against the public body.

-• A decision to stop an investigation we have started
+- A decision to end or discontinue an investigation

 There is no automatic right to a review.
 The review process is not an appeal process.
-We will not accept your request simply because you disagree with our decision.
+We will not accept your request just because you disagree with our decision.

 For us to consider your review request you must:

-• Submit it to us within 20 working days of the date of the decision concerned, and either
+- Submit it to us within 4 weeks of the date of the decision concerned, and

-• Tell us how this affects our original decision
+- Tell us how this affected our decision.

-We will not accept your review request after 20 working days unless you can show that there were exceptional circumstances that meant you could not meet the deadline.
+We do not accept requests for a review after 4 weeks, unless we agree that there were exceptional circumstances which meant you could not meet the deadline.

-Alternatively, you can email the form to us at review.request@ombudsman.wales or send it to us by post to:
+Or you can print and send the form to us by post to:

 Public Services Ombudsman for Wales